jxdking/CachedFunc/README.md

 ## How to Use

-Assume there is a slow running function.
+Assume there is a slow-running function.

 ```
 static int SlowFunc(int n) {